HGH Products - The Different Types

 Their main ingredients are amino acids, vitamins, and/or herbs.
 They are sold online and in health food stores.

-Such products may be either homeopathic or they may contain amino acids, herbs, etc., and fall into the releaser category.
+Patches have also come and gone on the market for years.
+The patches may be either homeopathic or they may contain amino acids, herbs, etc., and fall into the releaser category.
 They use convenience as a major selling point.

-The Nanogram Scam
+The Nanogram Scam!

 The only form of human growth hormone allowed in any non-prescription product is homeopathic.